Stuwert/simple-messenger/README.md

 Pushing to `main` will build the Netlify app out of the `messenger-fe` directory.

+## A Quick Word About Jest on the API

+I've added tests to both the front-end and the back-end.
+If you notice when running tests on the API, they hang.
+In my experience this is because the jest connection to the database hangs.
+I've decided to still include these tests because I think it's valuable for you to see how I think about testing database calls (using `--forceExit` to prevent jest from hanging), but also note that it's an unideal solution.

 ## Limitations and Bugs

 A lot of the bugs have come about as the result of making sure the primary path works (requesting to chat with different users from a single platform).
 Because no messages are stored this means that anything that's not captured real time will mostly disappear.
 This appeared within the requirements.
 Things like graceful errors have mostly been ignored.